giga-sec/gigaSec-Tech-Notes/3. Notes/2 - Data Link Layer.md

 ---
 ### 2. Data Link
-We're now in the physical layer.
+We're now in the physical addressing.
 It receives packet from the network layer (also includes the [[What is an IP Address|IP Address]] for the remote computer) and adds in the MAC address of the receiving endpoint.

 Every network enabled computer has a (NIC) Network Interface Card with a unique MAC Address attached to it.